 25 Apr Think Twice About Living in El Raval

-Long overlooked and often avoided, El Raval has had a bad reputation thus far!
+Living in El Raval has had a bad reputation thus far!
 Veering left from Las Ramblas should be an exciting option for tourists and expats alike given its authentic Barcelona identity.
 While the more reserved and unexciting folk might prefer to steer clear and miss out on it’s many hidden gems, living in El Raval is perfect for for the fun-lovers who are young at heart (oldies permitted!)

 For all the G&T aficionados out there, stop by Pesca Salada (Carrer de la Cera, 32) to enjoy a couple of the undisputed best gin and tonics in Barcelona.
 Once a fishmonger, they decided to keep the name but strip away the fishy smell and produce and in their place offer up a selection of drinks and cocktails.
 It can get busy here so get in early to secure your place for some reasonably priced yet delicious beverages.